JinxinWang-resilience/rAPDB_2026/README.md

 # Restarted APDB for Convex Nonlinear Conic Programs

-This repository provides MATLAB and Python implementations of (adaptively) restarted variants of the Accelerated Primal-Dual algorithm with Backtracking (APDB) for convex-concave saddle point problems with general couplings.
+This repository provides Python implementations of (adaptively) restarted variants of the Accelerated Primal-Dual algorithm with Backtracking (APDB) for convex-concave saddle point problems with general couplings.

 The code is designed for convex-concave minimax reformulations of convex nonlinear conic programs, with convex quadratically constrained quadratic programs (QCQPs) as an important special case.

-The implementation is based on the APDB method proposed in
+The implementation is based on the APDB method proposed in Aybat, Necdet Serhat, and Jinxin Wang.
+"Restarted Accelerated Primal-Dual Algorithms with Adaptive Stepsizes for Nonlinear Conic Constrained Convex Optimization." arXiv:2605.29291 (2026).

-> E. Y. Hamedani and N. S. Aybat,
-> *A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems*,
-> SIAM Journal on Optimization, 31(2), 1299--1329, 2021.

 This code implements restarted APDB methods using both monotone and non-monotone step-size search strategies.
 The restarted schemes include fixed-frequency restart and adaptive restart variants.